Paris skyline and Eiffel Tower at dusk for a Farelyt night guide

 Best areas to focus on for one evening

 The Eiffel Tower and Seine corridor make the most sense if you want the classic Paris night experience.
-Le Marais is stronger if you want dinner, bar choices, and a busier local feel without crossing the city too much.
+Le Marais is stronger if you want dinner and bar choices without crossing the city too much.
 Montmartre works better for travelers who want a slower hilltop evening and skyline perspective rather than a central landmark circuit.

 When this guide is most useful